r3dg0d/detoxify-discord-py/README.md

 - Add an optional feature where the AI deletes the message and posts something funny like "What he was trying to say, was I need some chicken nuggies" or "Why did the robot cross the road?
 To learn how to walk... bwahahahaha!"
 - Add a built-in URL to virustotal scan in the bot, that scans all URL's for malware, or uses a built-in link list with links to potential malware URL's.
 - Add a anti-piracy feature that detects if a link to illegal content from thepiratebay or other piracy websites is detected.
+- Detect likelihood of NSFW images and remove them, as well as warn the user why it was removed.

 # Resources
 1. How to code a Discord bot and run it for free in the cloud: https://www.youtube.com/watch?v=7rU_KyudGBY&t=2924s